FraPorta/exp_assignment3/README.md

 </p>

 ## System’s limitations
+In general, one of the main limitations of the system is the fact that it may need a long time to detect and store all the ball positions in the house, since the user requests and world exploration in the Normal state are completely random.
 It may be possible that, using the explore_lite package in the Find behaviour, the robot could not find the user-requested location in time.
+This may happen because the exploration is only based on the knowledge of the map and not on the already stored room positions.

 ## Possible technical improvements
-Exploring the environment using a knowledge-based approach instead of explore_lite, using the already known locations to improve the time the robot uses to find the requested loaction.
+Exploring the environment using a knowledge-based approach instead of explore_lite, using the already known locations to improve the time the robot needs to find the requested loaction and avoid returning to the Play behaviour without having found the correct room.